Advisors with Hidden Motives: Introduction

 Within information design, my paper contributes to a growing literature studying \emph{constrained information design}.
 These are problems where the sender is subject to additional constraints, beyond Bayesian plausibility, when choosing a signal structure.
-For example, Mensch (2021) and Onuchic \textcircled{r} Ray (2022) consider monotonicity constraints.\footnote{See Doval and Skreta (2021) and references therein for other examples.} This paper considers a sender who is constrained to disclosure strategies.
-The characterization of optimal signals is a largely open problem in the information design literature and, because this characterization is elusive, we also know very little about comparative statics in information design models.\footnote{In a recent paper, Curello and Sinander (2022) provide some general comparative statics results, by circumventing the characterization problem.} In this paper, I provide an example of a comparative static exercise which is simplified by the assumption that the sender is constrained to a reasonable class of signals.
+For example, Mensch (2021) and Onuchic \textcircled{r} Ray (2022) consider monotonicity constraints.
+See Doval and Skreta (2021) and references therein for other examples.
+This paper considers a sender who is constrained to disclosure strategies.
+The characterization of optimal signals is a largely open problem in the information design literature and this paper provides such a characterization in an environment which is simplified by the assumption that the sender is constrained to a reasonable class of signals.

-Kartik, Lee and Suen (2017) and Che and Kartik (2009) study different environments with endogenous information acquisition and voluntary disclosure, and also argue that disagreement between sender and receiver can incentivize information acquisition.\footnote{Shishkin (2022) and DeMarzo, Kremer, and Skrzypacz (2019) also study information acquisition by the sender in a Dye (1985) framework.
-Szalay (2005) and Ball and Gao (2021) study information acquisition by a biased agent in a delegation context.} Kartik, Lee and Suen (2017) show that an advisee may prefer to solicit advice from just one biased expert even when others (of equal or opposite bias) are available, because in the presence of more advisors, each individual expert free rides on the information acquired by the other experts.
+Finally, previous literature studies environments with endogenous information acquisition and voluntary disclosure, and argues that voluntary disclosure (as opposed to regulated mandated disclosure), as well as disagreement between sender and receiver, can incentivize information acquisition.
+Matthews and Postlewaite (1985) argue that by imposing that the seller disclose any evidence they may have about the quality of an object, a regulator can remove their incentives to test the object's quality in the first place.
+Kartik, Lee and Suen (2017) show that an advisee may prefer to solicit advice from just one biased expert even when others (of equal or opposite bias) are available, because in the presence of more advisors, each individual expert free rides on the information acquired by the other experts.
 In Che and Kartik (2009), though sender and receiver share the same preferences, they hold different priors over the distribution of states.
-Che and Kartik (2009) show that the sender may invest more in acquiring information when the disagreement between their priors is larger.
+Che and Kartik (2009) show that the sender may invest more in acquiring information when the disagreement between their priors is larger.\footnote{Shishkin (2022) and DeMarzo, Kremer, and Skrzypacz (2019) also study information acquisition by the sender in a Dye (1985) framework.
+Szalay (2005) and Ball and Gao (2021) study information acquisition by a biased agent in a delegation context.}